FindArticles FindArticles

 SHARE

-A $1.5 billion class-action settlement sounds like vindication.
+An eye-popping $1.5 billion class-action settlement certainly sounds like vindication.
 It isn’t.
-The Anthropic deal may cut checks to roughly half a million authors, with minimum payments around $3,000, but the structure and signal of this agreement leave writers worse off in the long run.
-It monetizes past infringement without fixing the machinery that’s devaluing professional writing today.
+The oft-misunderstood Anthropic contract may cut checks to a few hundred thousand authors, minimum payments around 3 grand, but the shape and signal it sets leave writers worse off over the long duration.
+It monetizes past infringement while preserving the machinery that’s devaluing professional writing today.

 Table of Contents